Suggested Searches

 2.5 Summary

-Several vendors have pre-designed fully integrated small spacecraft buses that are space rated and available for purchase.
-The market ranges from companies that are willing to heavily modify their systems to fit the customer’s needs to companies attempting to standardize their system with little to no customization in favor of a better cost proposition.
+Several vendors have pre-designed fully integrated small spacecraft buses that are space-rated and available for purchase.
+The market ranges from companies that are willing to heavily modify their systems to fit the customer’s needs to companies that standardize their systems with minimal customization to achieve lower cost.
 This chapter consolidated a long list of providers with key characteristics to facilitate the research and down-selection process for SmallSat practitioners.

 For feedback about this chapter, email: arc-sst-soa@mail.nasa.gov.
 Please include a business email in case of follow up questions.